TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 32/Deuteronomy 32.31.md

 ---

-For their rock is not as our Rock, Even our enemies themselves being judges.
+For their rock is not as our Rock, even our enemies themselves being judges.